[Estimated Reading Time: Less than 2 minutes]

 A hybrid vehicle is simply defined as a one that uses two (or more) different power systems, typically an internal combustion engine and one or more electric motors.

 It stores energy for the electric motor in a battery that is much smaller than the batteries in plug-in vehicles with grid-rechargeable battery packs.
 A hybrid’s battery is recharged via regenerative braking and power from the internal combustion engine.

 There are several types of hybrid systems, although the exact type is of little concern to most hybrid vehicle buyers as long as the vehicle fits their needs and delivers the desired level of fuel efficiency.

 - A parallel hybrid couples the gas engine and electric motor in such a way that they work together, with the gas engine connected directly to the wheels and drawing extra power, when needed, from the electric motor.
 The battery pack is recharged via regenerative braking.

-- There also are series-parallel hybrids in which power is apportioned between gas and electric drives for the best fuel efficiency and power delivery.
+- There also are series-parallel hybrids – the most common type – in which power is apportioned between gas and electric drives for the best fuel efficiency and power delivery.
 Series-parallel hybrids can run in all-electric mode, all gas mode or any blend of the two, as the power management system determines.
 The internal combustion engine also serves as a generator when need to provide additional juice to the electric motor.

-- A series hybrid is driven exclusively by its electric motor but has an on-board generator of some type to provide juice to the motor.
+- A series hybrid, such as the BMW i3 REx (range-extended) is driven exclusively by its electric motor but has an on-board generator of some type to provide juice to the motor.